malvikasharan/APRICOT/README.md

 ####Working example

-The repository contains a shell script `run_example.sh`, which can be used for the demonstration of APRICOT based analysis.
-You can find the tutorial that discusses each module in detail. [ [Tutorial](https://github.com/malvikasharan/APRICOT/blob/master/APRICOT_tutorial.md) ]
+We recomend you to check out the [tutorial](https://github.com/malvikasharan/APRICOT/blob/master/APRICOT_tutorial.md) that discusses each module of APRICOT in detail.
+The repository contains a shell script `run_example.sh`, which can be used for the demonstration of APRICOT analysis with an example.

 ####Contact